MR-Instinctive-Robot-Control/Unity-Ros-Setup/README.md

 git config --global user.email "<Your_Email>"
 ```

-Then create a ssh keypair with <Your_Email> to establish a connection to github and gitlab.
+Then create a ssh keypair with <Your_Email> to establish a connection to github.

 ```shell
 ssh-keygen -t ed25519 -C "<Your_Email>"